yongning0310/tp/docs/UserGuide.md

 # AB-3 User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+flagShip is a **desktop app for managing internships, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, flagShip can get your internship management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />